 No, Connecticut state law requires students to be 16-years-old or older before taking ANY kind of driver education.

 Parent Class – how does that work?

-Every new license holder, who's under eighteen years old, must attend a 2-hour class with their parent.
-For our Full Teen students this is Class #14, for Teen Drug & Alcohol (8-hour only) students this class is the first 2-hours of the 'B' class.
+Every new license holder, who’s under eighteen years old, must attend a 2-hour class with their parent.
+For our Full Teen students this is Class #14, for Teen Drug & Alcohol (8-hour only) students this class is the first 2-hours of the ‘B’ class.
 Only one parent can attend the class and a seat must be reserved.
-Full Teen parents can reserve their seat by following the instructions on this page.
+RESERVE YOUR SEAT IN THE STUDENT/PARENT PORTAL.
 Teen Drug & Alcohol students are reserved one seat when they enroll in the class.
-Students 18 & older do not need to be accompanied by a parent for this class, even if they are on their parent's car insurance.
+Students 18 & older do not need to be accompanied by a parent for this class, even if they are on their parent’s car insurance.

 What do I need to have for my driving lesson?